srd4/srd4/README.md

 **`Fullstack developer`**

-I'm a 23-year-old software developer from Colombia with a knack for weaving code and creativity together.
-My primary tech companions are Django and Vue.js, which I use to craft intuitive and robust digital solutions.
-As a bilingual maestro of both Spanish and English, I revel in the rhythm of coding as a language of its own.
-Though I've traded classroom teaching for the boundless realm of software development, the heart of an educator still beats within me as I explore and share the intricacies of programming.
-My journey is fueled by a relentless pursuit of truth, a dash of Dave Chappelle humor, and a continual quest for personal growth, particularly in the realms of conscientiousness and interactive learning.
-When not entangled in lines of code, you can find me dissecting the humor of life on YouTube or delving into the profound realms of tech innovations.
+I'm a 23-year-old software developer from Colombia, adept in Django and Vue.js.
+With a passion for coding and a bilingual background in Spanish and English, I explore and share the digital realm's intricacies.
+My journey is driven by a relentless pursuit of truth and a quest for personal growth.
+Off the coding grid, I delve into humor and tech innovations on YouTube.

-## Toolset

 <img alt="Django" width="30px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/django/django-plain.svg" />&nbsp;&nbsp;
 <img alt="Python" width="30px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-plain.svg" />&nbsp;&nbsp;